clohg/flask-notes/Readme.md

 [![Docker](https://github.com/clohg/flask-notes/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/clohg/flask-notes/actions/workflows/docker-publish.yml)

 ## Try It Out
-Use the following command to fetch this Docker container from any internet-connected machine:
+To fetch this Docker container from Docker Hub on any internet-connected machine use:

     docker pull clohg/flask-notes:latest

+To fetch this Docker container from GitHub Packages on any internet-connected machine use:

+    docker pull ghcr.io/clohg/flask-notes:master

 To run the app use the following command: